The Amazing Race 26

-The Amazing Race 26 is the twenty-sixth season of the American reality television show The Amazing Race.
-In this season, eleven teams of dating couples (six existing couples and five blind date teams who met for the first time at the start of the race) competed in a race around the world.
+The Amazing Race 26 is the twenty-sixth season of the American reality competition show The Amazing Race.
+Hosted by Phil Keoghan, it featured eleven teams of dating couples (six existing couples and five blind date teams who met for the first time at the start of the race) competing in a race around the world to win US$1,000,000.
+This season visited five continents and nine countries and traveled over 35000 mi during twelve legs.
+Starting in Castaic, California, racers traveled through Japan, Thailand, Germany, France, Monaco, Namibia, the Netherlands, and Peru before returning to the United States and finishing in Dallas.
+Elements of the show that returned for this season include the Blind Double U-Turn.
 The season premiered on CBS with a special 90-minute episode on February 25, 2015, and the season finale aired on May 15, 2015.

 All three of the final teams were couples matched up as blind dates at the start of the race.
-Laura Pierson and Tyler Adams were the winners of this season, while Jelani Roy and Jenny Wu finished in second place, and Hayley Keel and Blair Townsend finished in third.
+Laura Pierson and Tyler Adams were the winners of this season, while Jelani Roy and Jenny Wu finished in second place, and Hayley Keel and Blair Townsend finished in third place.

 Production

 Development and filming

+Filming for this season began on November 12, 2014 at Castaic Lake.
+After 25 days of filming, the season concluded in Dallas, Texas.

-This season covered 35000 mi, five continents, and eight countries, including a first-time visit to Monaco.
+This season covered 35000 mi, five continents, and nine countries, including a first-time visit to Monaco.
 On some legs, teams could receive special Date Night rewards, which were inserted randomly in clue envelopes.
-These allowed the lucky team an opportunity to participate in a romantic activity during the pit stop.
+These allowed the lucky team an opportunity to participate in a romantic activity during the Pit Stop.

 For the second season in a row, four teams competed in the final leg.
 However, host Phil Keoghan eliminated one team in the middle of the final leg, leaving only three teams to race to the finish line.

+Casting

+Big Brother 16 HouseGuest Donny Thompson was contacted to compete with his then-girlfriend Kristine Bartley; however, the latter declined.

 Marketing

 Travelocity and Ford continued their sponsorships with The Amazing Race.
 Fitbit became a new sponsor this season.
-Each team member received Fitbit devices, which were used in one of the tasks in Leg 10.
+Each team member received Fitbit devices, which were used in one of the tasks in the tenth leg.
 This was also the last season to have Ford as a sponsor for the show.

-Cast
+Contestants

 The cast included a pair of dating Olympians: short-track speed skater Aly Dudek and bobsledder Steven Langton; as well as New Kids on the Block singer Jonathan Knight.

-At the pit stop of Leg 3, Matt Cucolo proposed to Ashley Gordon, who accepted.
+At the Pit Stop of the third leg, Matt Cucolo proposed to Ashley Gordon, who accepted.